upstream-se/guidebook-draft/docs/meta/index.md

 ## Governance domains

 - **[Constitutional foundations](./constitutional-foundations/)**
-  Defines the identity and normative boundaries of the guidebook.
+  Defines the constitutional basis of the guidebook, including its identity, scope, decision principles, and authority model.

 - **[Structural governance](./structural-governance/)**
   Defines the structural rules that govern how the guidebook is organized and maintained.